EgoDemoGen: Egocentric Demonstration Generation for Viewpoint Generalization in Robotic Manipulation: Simulation Implementation Details

-As illustrated in Figure.~\ref{fig:simrobot}, the RoboTwin~2.0~\citep{chen2025robotwin} simulation environment uses two \emph{Piper} manipulators, one head-mounted egocentric camera, and two wrist-mounted cameras (D435; vertical field of view $\mathrm{FOV}_y=37^\circ$; resolution $240\times320$).
-The distance between the two arms is $0.68\,\mathrm{m}$.
+As shown in \Cref{fig:sim_robot}, we use the RoboTwin 2.0~\cite{chen2025robotwin} simulation environment with dual ARX-X5 manipulators.
+The platform is equipped with one head-mounted egocentric RGB-D camera (resolution $240 \times 320$, vertical FOV $53$\textdegree), which serves as the observation input.